Blog

 "For this I have fought […] Before this World Cup, we had a lot of problems about the guys born in Europe and guys not born in Morocco [...]
 Today, we have shown that every Moroccan is Moroccan." - Walid Regragui, Head Coach of the Moroccan National Team

-Morocco’s football team have made history in Qatar this month by becoming the first African, and the first Arab team, ever to reach the World Cup semi-finals.
+Morocco’s football team have made history in Qatar this month by becoming the first African and the first Arab team ever to reach the World Cup semi-finals.
 This is a monumental achievement that calls for celebration but also reflection.

 Morocco making the semi-finals represents a major turning point for African football, inspiring future generations to dare to dream.
 But the Moroccan squad also stands out from the 32 national teams in this 2022 World Cup, as it has the highest number of foreign-born players (14 out of a squad of 26), including members of the Moroccan diaspora from Spain, France, Belgium, the Netherlands, Italy and Canada.
 The diversity of the players' backgrounds could have complicated the team's dynamics, but instead has proven to be one of its greatest strengths.
-Their coach, Walid Regragui, a second-generation French-Moroccan who began his coaching career in Morocco over a decade ago, has created a strong team spirit between players of different backgrounds.
-Footballers choosing to play for the country of their heritage, rather than their birth, raises a multitude of questions about integration, diaspora engagement and national identity.
+Their coach, Walid Regragui, a second-generation French-Moroccan who began his coaching career in Morocco over a decade ago, has fostered a strong team spirit among players from different backgrounds.
+Footballers choosing to play for the country of their heritage, rather than their birth, raise a multitude of questions about integration, diaspora engagement and national identity.

 Reversing the trend and tapping into the diaspora

-Historically, African players were often called up to play in the World Cup for their colonisers before their countries’ gained independence, since FIFA did not recognise their homelands.
+Historically, African players were often called up to play in the World Cup for their colonisers before their countries gained independence, since FIFA did not recognise their homelands.
 Today, the trend has reversed —former colonies are increasingly reaching out to their diasporas to recruit players for African national teams.
 The existence of powerful ethnic and familial ties makes tapping into diasporic talent a pragmatic choice.

 Many current Moroccan football stars are the product of a recruitment campaign that gained traction in 2014.
-In an interview this month, coach Regragui declared, “For this I have fought […] Before this World Cup, we had a lot of problems about the guys born in Europe and guys not born in Morocco and a lot of journalists said, ‘Why don’t we play with guys born in Morocco?’
-Today, we have shown that every Moroccan is Moroccan.”
+In an interview this month, coach Regragui declared, "For this I have fought […] Before this World Cup, we had a lot of problems about the guys born in Europe and guys not born in Morocco, and a lot of journalists said, ‘Why don’t we play with guys born in Morocco?’
+Today, we have shown that every Moroccan is Moroccan."

 A footballer’s choice – following their hearts?

-Some players have pointed out the social exclusion and marginalisation that they have experienced in the countries of their birth.
+Some players have pointed out the social exclusion and marginalisation they have experienced in their countries of birth.
 "If you make any small mistake here, knowing that you are of Moroccan origin, you are the victim of exaggerated criticism, unlike the ethnic Dutch who have a greater margin of error and benefit from much indulgence," Hakim Ziyech said in an interview with a Dutch magazine.
 Similarly, Achraf Hakimi, who was born in Spain and trained at Real Madrid, decided to join the Moroccan squad as he felt more “at home” within the team.
 He explained in an interview how he also tried out for the Spanish national team with De La Fuente.
-“I spent a few days in Las Rozas and I saw that it was not the right place for me.
+"I spent a few days in Las Rozas, and I saw that it was not the right place for me.
 I did not feel at home.”
-In another interview, he explained: “with Morocco, I have more importance in the game […] They give me a lot of confidence and I try to give it back.”
+In another interview, he explained: “With Morocco, I have more importance in the game […] They give me a lot of confidence, and I try to give it back."

-“[Ziyech] plays with a different energy when he plays for his country.
-I watch him at Chelsea and I’m not being negative but the difference is this man needs it when he’s playing for Morocco” said Ian Wright, football pundit and former Arsenal and England player.
+"[Ziyech] plays with a different energy when he plays for his country.
+I watch him at Chelsea, and I’m not being negative, but the difference is this man needs it when he’s playing for Morocco," said Ian Wright, football pundit and former Arsenal and England player.
 Ziyech has surprised Chelsea fans and British media commentators with his World Cup performances.

 Championed by champions

 African football taps into its diaspora for players and coaches alike.
 For the first time in history, all five African teams that qualified for the last 32 of the 2022 World Cup are headed by African coaches – four of whom have established careers in top-tier European football.
 Walid Regragui, who was appointed Morocco’s coach only three months before the start of the World Cup in Qatar, acknowledges the opportunity that was given to him by his homeland.
-“I graduated in France, but it was my country of origin that gave me my chance… [my] confidence to be able to grow in Morocco as a coach.”
+"I graduated in France, but it was my country of origin that gave me my chance … [my] confidence to be able to grow in Morocco as a coach."

 Conclusion

 The historic achievement of the Moroccan team during the 2022 World Cup marks a new chapter in African and Arab football.
-It shows that when both domestic and diaspora players and coaches are trusted, valued and are given a chance, anything is possible.
+It shows that when both domestic and diaspora players and coaches are trusted, valued and given a chance, anything is possible.